Mushroom-Daemon/doks/content/writing/writing_tips/maxim.md

 #### Kickass Copy Principle 3

+*the following are also included in the swipe section*

 Now, you've got the prospect down to your first sentence.
 What do you think the goal of that first sentence is?
 I'll tell you.

 To get them to read the second sentence.